mattgilbertnet/peterlu.github.io/_posts/2014-07-15-whereis_data.md

 layout: post
 disqus_comments: false
 date: 2014-07-15 0:15:30 UTC
-title: Why so long to post data?
-We must organize!
+title: Why is it taking so long to post data?
+Data organization
 ---

 # Data organization cannot be defined before the experiment runs